 Film Soundtrack, 1958 (MGM/Rhino) (5 / 5) This beloved Alan Jay Lerner-Frederick Loewe score is tremendously appealing, and the soundtrack album is one of the all-time great recordings of any screen or stage musical.
 Directed by Vincente Minnelli, Gigi won nine Academy Awards, including “Best Picture” of 1958.
 Time has been kind to this subtle adaptation of Colette’s novella; it holds up well even today as a great feminist story.
 Leslie Caron’s performance as Gigi adds believability and weight to the tale of a young girl who uses her intelligence and steadfastness of character to stand up against an entire society’s misguided conceptions of sex and marriage.
 But it’s the score that has made this film an enduring classic.
 Lerner’s lyrics are among his most brilliantly crafted, while Loewe’s dazzling music evokes Lehár, Ravel, and Brahms, even as the composer retains his own distinctive melodic voice.
 Conductor André Previn, Conrad Salinger, Bob Franklyn, Alexander Courage, and others came up with superb arrangements/orchestrations; the gorgeous counter-melodies of the French horns and the Offenbachesque staccatos of the brass and percussion create spine-tingling effects.
 The vocal performances of Maurice Chevalier, Louis Jourdan, and Hermione Gingold are all treasures.
 In Chevalier’s artful rendition of “Thank Heaven for Little Girls,” he skillfully walks the fine line between great charm and eyebrow-raising naughtiness, and his performances of “I’m Glad I’m Not Young Anymore” and (with Gingold) “I Remember It Well” are supremely witty.
 Betty Wand dubbed the singing of the title character, and her voice well complements Caron’s plucky Gigi; the CD offers Caron’s unused vocal tracks (with solo piano accompaniment) as bonus cuts, so you can judge for yourself whether producer Arthur Freed made the right decision in hiring Wand to post-dub Gigi’s songs.
 Also included here is the film’s magnificent background score, plus several reprises and the “Gossip” number, none of which were on the original LP.
 Other outstanding selections are “The Waltz at Maxim’s,” “The Night They Invented Champagne,” and the Oscar-winning title song, beautifully delivered by Louis Jourdan. — Gerard Alessandrini

 Broadway Cast, 2015 (DMI) (1 / 5) If you are looking for a good, new recording of the classic Lerner & Loewe score for Gigi, this isn’t it.
-In fact, what’s presented here is hardly recognizable as Gigi at all; lyrics have been added, deleted, or changed, seemingly arbitrarily, by an uncredited lyricist, and much of the music is amateurishly sung.
-The more experienced performers — Dee Hoty, Victoria Clark, and Howard McGillin — come off well, but Vanessa Hudgens as Gigi and Corey Cott as Gaston are miscast vocally, and they don’t seem to understand the characters as created by Colette and adapted by Alan Jay Lerner.
-Hudgens’ Gigi sounds bratty and overbearing.
-Cott has a pleasant enough singing voice, but he sounds too young and sweet for the role, and his performance is devoid of contrasting emotions.
-More disastrous than the inadequate leading performances are the new and altered lyrics.
+In fact, what’s presented here is hardly recognizable as Gigi at all; lyrics have been added, deleted, or changed, seemingly arbitrarily, by an uncredited lyricist, and much of the music is poorly arranged and orchestrated.
+The more experienced performers — Dee Hoty, Victoria Clark, and Howard McGillin — come off well, but Vanessa Hudgens as Gigi and Corey Cott as Gaston are miscast vocally, and they are not playing the characters as created by Colette and adapted by Alan Jay Lerner.
+Hudgens’ Gigi is bratty and overbearing; Cott has a pleasant singing voice, but he sounds too young and sweet for the role, and his performance is devoid of contrasting emotions.
+Most disastrous to this recording are the new and altered lyrics.
 Whoever did the rewrites chose to eliminate Gaston LaChaille’s problem of perpetual ennui by changing “It’s a Bore” to “It’s NOT a Bore.”
 Mis-scansion aside, the excision of this facet of the character means there isn’t much for Gaston to overcome.
 Reassigning “Thank Heaven for Little Girls” to Mamita and Aunt Alicia seems a rational choice for the modern age, but changing Gigi’s solo “Say a Prayer for Me Tonight” to Mamita’s “Say a Prayer for Her Tonight” throws the heroine’s dilemma completely off balance.
 Perhaps this was done to pad Victoria Clark’s role, but the new lines in the lyrics hardly have the good taste and polish of Lerner’s original version, and they fall awkwardly on what’s left of Loewe’s music.
 It’s arguable that Gigi needed a fresh approach to appeal to modern sensibilities, but almost every choice here makes you wonder why the producers even bothered to revive (or revise) this musical, rather than creating a new one.
 If Gigi can’t be successfully presented for a contemporary audience as written by Lerner and Lowe, better to have left it alone and allowed it to live on in the form of the beautiful film version. — G.A.